Two on the run after man shot and killed in Mt Roskill, homicide investigation opened - NZ Herald

 The woman, who didn't want to be named, said she'd been living at the property for 16 years and had never seen anything like this happen on the street before.

-A scene guard has been in place overnight and police would be carrying out a scene investigation today.
+A scene guard has been in place overnight and police are carrying out a scene investigation today.
+Forensics workers arrived at the scene just after 9.30am and were speaking with officers.

 Armed police officers are visible at the scene this morning.
 About 50 metres of the suburban street has been cordoned off with white tape labeled "police emergency" in red.